Carry on Essentials for Long Haul Flights Packing Tips

 - T-Shirts or hoodies

 So, these were our long flight tips and tricks.
-Hope you found the post and list of items useful.
+We hope you found the post and list of items useful.
 Feel free to customize it according to your personal preference.